 d.
 Topsoil Placement.
-Abandoned affected lands must be covered with topsoil or other type of overburden that is conducive to plant growth, to the extent such materials are readily available, in order to achieve a stable uniform thickness.
+Where appropriate slope angles allow a Abandoned affected lands must be covered with topsoil or other type of overburden that is conducive to plant growth, to the extent such materials are readily available, in order to achieve a stable uniform thickness.
 Excessive compaction of overburden and topsoil is to be avoided.
 Topsoil redistribution will be timed so that seeding, or other protective measures, can be readily applied to prevent compaction and erosion.
 (3-18-22)